-Gestures: Configure for Score's taps, swipes, and shortcuts to better suit your needs.

-Page turners & shortcuts: Use keyboard shortcuts, MIDI signals, page turner pedal presses, or an Apple Pencil 2 double tap gesture to trigger certain actions.

-Page transitions: This setting affects the transition animation that is used when turning pages.

-Flip between scores: Choose when to advance from the end of one score to the beginning of the next, like a book.

-Two-up page advance: Choose whether to advance one or two pages at a time when using two-up mode.

-Up next: See the next queued item's title in the status bar when you reach the last page of the current item.
+- Gestures: Configure forScore's taps, swipes, and shortcuts to better suit your needs. - Page turners & shortcuts: Use keyboard shortcuts, MIDI signals, page turner pedal presses, or an Apple Pencil 2 double tap gesture to trigger certain actions. - Page transitions: This setting affects the transition animation that is used when turning pages. - Flip between scores: Choose when to advance from the end of one score to the beginning of the next, like a book. - Landscape scrolling: When using landscape orientation, scroll up and down by half or a third of a page (11-inch iPad Pro only). - Two-up page advance: Choose whether to advance one or two pages at a time when using two-up mode. - Up next: See the next queued item's title in the status bar when you reach the last page of the current item.